How To Create Effective Lead Generation Quizzes (+Examples)

 Be intentional about where you promote your lead quiz.
 Go where your audience already goes, and double down your efforts.
 The more people who see and take your quiz, the more likely their friends will see it and want to do the same.

 As a company that specializes in online courses, Skilledup knows their audience love to learn and test themselves.
-They generated 7,000+ leads through this knowledge based quiz that struck a chord with those who consider themselves “skilled” with Excel (many found out that they have much to learn).
+They generated 7,000+ leads through this knowledge based quiz that struck a chord with those who consider themselves “skilled” with Excel.

 What They Did Well: